-The Preferred Stock will pay noncumulative dividends, if and when declared by the Board of Directors, at a rate of 8.0% per annum.
-Dividends declared will be payable quarterly in arrears on the 1st day of March, June, September and December of each year.
+Both the Series 2009 and Series 2011 Preferred Stock pay noncumulative dividends, if and when declared by the Board of Directors, at a rate of 8.0% per annum.
+Dividends declared are payable quarterly in arrears on the 1st day of March, June, September and December of each year.
+The Series 2009 and Series 2011 Preferred Stock qualify as Tier 1 capital for regulatory capital purposes.